How Long After Death is a Funeral Held? Day, Time, & More

-What is the average time between death and funeral?
+What is the average time between death and a funeral?

-Typically, a modern American funeral takes place within a week of death, or up to two weeks with embalming.
+Typically, a traditional funeral ceremony takes place within a week of death, or up to two weeks with embalming.

-So if it feels like everything is happening quickly, it’s because it is.
-There are many options to consider and decisions to make when it comes to planning a funeral, and a 5-10 days is enough time to arrange everything but it can be a bit of a rush.
+So if it feels like everything is happening quickly, that’s because it is.
+There are many options to consider and decisions to make when it comes to planning a funeral.
+While 5-10 days is enough time to make the necessary funeral arrangements, it can feel like a bit of a rush.

-Historically, funerals had to happen relatively quickly, due to the inevitable decomposition of the body.
+Historically, funerals had to take place relatively quickly, due to time constraints caused by the inevitable decomposition of the body.
 But a week’s time is by no means the rule.

-Are the remains cremated?
-Then this is a different story.
-Once cremation has occurred, the funeral can occur whenever the family would like.
-On a similar note, in the case that the deceased is already buried, or the ashes already scattered, a memorial service can be scheduled for any later date.
+Will you be cremating the remains?
+If so, then funeral timing is an entirely different story altogether.
+Once cremation has occurred, the funeral can occur whenever, depending on family preferences and availability.
+On a similar note, in the case that the deceased person is already buried, or their ashes already scattered, a memorial service can be scheduled for any later date.

 For more information on the difference between a funeral and a memorial service, see here.